Vanessa Tyson to report Justin Fairfax accusation to Boston DA

 Ms. Tyson, a California college professor, went public two weeks ago with allegations that Mr. Fairfax forced her to perform oral sex on him when they met as campaign aides at the 2004 Democratic National Convention in Boston.

-Within days, Maryland resident Meredith Watson, said she suffered a similar attack by Mr. Fairfax in 2000, when they were both students at Duke University in Durham, North Carolina.
+Within days, Maryland resident Meredith Watson said she suffered a similar attack by Mr. Fairfax in 2000, when they were both students at Duke University in Durham, North Carolina.

 Formerly a rising star in the Democratic Party, Mr. Fairfax, 39, has become a pariah.
 He has refused to resign, vowed to clear his name and asked for an FBI investigation, though the agency likely lacks jurisdiction.